 \subsection{Feature Residual Extraction and Compression}

-Using the analogous point cloud predicted from the geometric prior, geometry compression performance of the source point cloud can be promoted by redundancy removal.
-Specifically, we extract high-level feature representations of the source and the aligned point clouds separately using stacked downsampling blocks.
-Since the aligned point cloud refers to a coarse approximation of the target positions, we carry out warping operations within the feature space, following the techniques used in deep video compression for feature-level motion estimation and motion compensation~\cite{hu2021fvc}.
-More precisely, we warp the features of the aligned point cloud onto the coordinates of the source point cloud using sparse convolution.
-This allows us to obtain compact residual features through feature subtraction, followed by the compression of residual features.
-It is worth noting that our proposed pipeline is versatile and can be applied in a plug-and-play fashion by swapping out the feature extraction and warping modules with a variety of approaches.
+Using the aligned point cloud predicted from the geometric prior, we can promote the geometry compression performance by redundancy removal of the source point cloud.
+Specifically, we first extract low-dimensional feature embeddings of source and aligned point clouds separately.
+Because the aligned point cloud refers to a coarse approximation of the target positions, we perform warping operations within the feature space, a technique proven effective for deep video compression~\cite{hu2021fvc}.
+More precisely, we warp features of the aligned point cloud onto coordinates of the source point cloud using sparse convolution.
+This technique allows us to obtain compact residual features through feature subtraction, followed by the compression of residual features.
+Our proposed pipeline is versatile and can be applied in a plug-and-play manner by swapping out the feature extraction and warping modules with a variety of approaches.
 In our implementation, we inherit the feature extraction and warping techniques from the aforementioned deep point cloud compression approaches~\cite{wang2021lossy,wang2021multiscale,akhtar2022interframe} based on sparse convolution~\cite{SparseConvNet} to retain essential and critical point characteristics.

 In sparse convolution techniques, intermediate outcomes between modules are represented by sparse tensors.
 Specifically, a sparse tensor $\mathcal{X}$ saves only non-zero elements using a coordinate-feature pair $\mathcal{X} \Leftrightarrow (\mathbf{C},\mathbf{F})$.
-Each non-zero coordinate $(x_i,y_i,z_i)\in \mathbf{C}$ corresponds to the associated feature $\mathbf{f}_i \in \mathbf{F}$, enabling accurate representation with abundant contexts.
-By applying convolutional filters only to non-zero elements, sparse convolution significantly reduces computational complexity and memory usage.
-Sparse convolution~\cite{SparseConvNet,choy20194d} specified in the 3D space is referred to as
+Each non-zero coordinate $(x_i,y_i,z_i)\in \mathbf{C}$ corresponds to the associated feature $\mathbf{f}_i \in \mathbf{F}$.
+Sparse convolution in 3D space, formulated previously~\cite{SparseConvNet,choy20194d}, operates solely on non-zero input elements according to the expression,